lynnpepin/lynndotpy_xyz/content/posts/helix_flashcards.md

 # The flashcards

-Copy this entire code block into any Helix note, then install and enable the spaced repetition plugin. :)
+Copy this entire code block into any Obsidian note, then install and enable the spaced repetition plugin. :)

 ```
 #flashcards/helix